Keto Lemon Mug Cake

-After the first taste of this Keto Lemon Mug Cake, it will become your new go-to dessert.
-This mug cake recipe is light and fluffy with a vibrant lemon flavor that pairs perfectly with fresh berries and a cup of tea.
+After the first taste of this Keto Lemon Mug Cake Recipe, it will become your new low-carb diet dessert.
+This keto mug cake recipe is light and fluffy with a tangy lemon flavor and only 4 net carbs.
 This perfect single-serving sized dessert is great for all occasions and simple to make.
-This easy recipe is low carb, gluten-free, nut-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-All my lemon lovers are going to rejoice when they quickly and easily make a sugar free lemon mug cake and put that first forkful in your mouth.
-If your taste buds don’t jump for joy I will be shocked.
+All my lemon lovers are going to rejoice when they quickly and easily make a sugar free lemon mug cake and try that first bite.
 The flavor is tangy, zesty, and refreshing.
 Using all coconut flour instead of almond flour makes this cake light while being moist.
+It is the perfect dessert for a keto diet.

-Butter - Make sure that the butter is softened.
+- Butter – You need soft butter.
 You can set it on the counter ahead of time, so it softens or toss it in the microwave for 10 seconds or so.
-You don’t want it to be melted or really cold.

-Lemon Extract - If you don’t have some lemon extract, it’s worth getting some.
-It goes with so many delicious lemon desserts, just like this mug cake.
-If you don't have lemon extract you can sub in lemon zest.
+- Lemon Extract – If you don’t have lemon extract you can sub in lemon zest.
 Lemon juice will not work, you need extract or zest for a vibrant lemon flavor.

-Sour Cream - The low carb mug cake is super moist in part because of the sour cream.
-You only need one tablespoon for it to do its job.
+- Sour Cream – The low carb mug cake is super moist in part because of the sour cream.

 Second Step: Mix well, then microwave for 1 minute and 30 seconds.
 Eat right from the mug or bowl or invert onto a plate.

-- Lemon Curd - Drizzle a little bit of homemade keto lemon curd on top of the mug cake.
+- Toppings – Drizzle a little bit of homemade Keto Lemon Curd on top of the mug cake.
 It’s tangy and delicious.
+Or add some Keto Lemon Mousse for an out-of-this-world treat.
+I love pairing this with fresh berries.

 - Cream Cheese Frosting – Make a small amount of cream cheese icing and spread on top and then add some raspberries.
 This combination is amazing!